wongwil/wongwil/README.md

 - Grew up in Bülach and I have always been very passionate about coding and math.
 - Worked at UBS as a Software Engineer (2013 - 2018).
 - Got my bachelor's degree in Computer Science at ZHAW (2018 - 2021).
-- Worked on some Machine Learning projects, they cover information retrieval, segmentation, classification and NLP (check out my pinned repositories!).
+- Worked on multiple Machine Learning projects.
+They cover information retrieval, segmentation, classification and NLP (check out my pinned repositories!).

 What I’m Up To 🛠️